Towards Understanding Sycophancy in Language Models: Further details and results for :

 \paragraph{Dataset Details} We analyse a subset of 15K randomly preference comparisons from the helpfulness portions of the \texttt{hh-rlhf} data\citep{bai2022training}.
 We report the effect sizes based on the entire dataset.
 The holdout accuracy we report is evaluated using a validation set of 1K datapoints.

 \paragraph{Probabilistic Modelling} To perform (approximate) Bayesian inference, we run four Markov Chain Monte Carlo (MCMC) chains, collecting 1500 posterior samples per chain.
 Specifically, we use the No-U-Turn Sampler \citep{hoffman2014no} with Hamiltonian Monte Carlo \citep{neal2011mcmc}.
 We chose the prior scale for the Laplace prior by tuning the holdout accuracy on a validation set.
-This prior encodes the belief that the presence of each feature in a response is equally likely to increase or decrease the probability a human prefers the response.
+This prior encodes the belief that the presence of each feature in a response is equally likely to increase or decrease the probability a human prefers the response. {We collect 500 warmup samples per chain.
+The main results shown in \cref{fig:bayesian_effect_sizes} show the probability that a response comparison with one feature set to $+1$ and all other features set to $0$ is preferred by the Bayesian logistic regression model.
+This corresponds to a response, for instance, being more assertive than another, but having all other features equal.}

 \paragraph{Effect Size Correlations} In \cref{fig:bayesian_correlations}, we show the posterior correlations of the effect sizes for different features.
 We find that the features \texttt{agree\_human\_explicit} and \texttt{agree\_human\_implicit} have the strongest negative correlations; they are the only features to have a negative correlation stronger than 0.3.
 This indicates the individual effect sizes of these features may be unreliable.
-Therefore, we show their combined effect in our main results.
+Therefore, we show their combined effect in our main results. {The correlations between the other effect sizes are generally weak (less than 0.3), which suggests that we have sufficient data to determine the effects of individual features.
+We confirm this further by performing sensitivity analysis.}

+\FloatBarrier {\paragraph{Sensitivity Analysis.} In \cref{fig:bayesian_sensitivity_data} and \cref{fig:bayesian_sensitivity_unobserved}, we perform a sensitivity analysis.
+We measure the sensitivity of the effects of each feature when (i) varying the data used to train the Bayesian logisitic regression model.
+Here, we recalculate the effects using six different data splits.
+Each split includes 5/6 of the data, with 1/6 of the data randomly excluded. (ii) We also consider making a previously observed feature unobserved.
+This allows us to measure the sensitivity to unobserved factors, such as hidden confounders \citep{rosenbaum1983assessing,robins2000sensitivity}.
+Overall, we find that the feature ``matches a user's beliefs, biases, and preferences'' is consistently one of the most highly predictive features.
+However, it is not always the most predictive feature---in some experiment conditionals, authoritativeness is more predictive.}

 \FloatBarrier